daiky00/project/README.md

 If you are joining an existing project which was set up using XH Generator (assuming that you have all [prerequisites](#prerequisites) installed), all you need to do is to clone the existing repository and install Bower and npm dependencies.

-Let's imagine you have cloned/unpacked Project project into `project` directory.
+Let's imagine you have cloned/unpacked project project into `project` directory.

 First, change the directory to your cloned project: